18 MarGreen Infrastructure Solutions and Benefits

 Throughout our country, cities are implementing environmentally sustainable solutions to manage stormwater runoff.

-Known as green infrastructure, this water management strategy protects, restores and represents the natural water cycle.
+Green infrastructure is a water management strategy that protects, restores and represents the natural water cycle.

-This old method of collect, convey and disperse is replaced with heavier reliance on solutions that treat stormwater at its source and infiltrate rain the natural way.
+The old method of collect, convey and disperse is replaced with treating stormwater at its source so that rain can infiltrate the natural way.

 What happens to mismanaged runoff?